 From a societal perspective, all such costs are taken into account along with the costs of lost productivity and costs of treating other diseases (iatrogenic and naturally occurring) that may develop in patients who recover from the disease being treated.
 For example, a young man cured of lymphoma may develop leukemia or coronary artery disease years later.
 Cost analysis of a screening program needs to include the costs of pursuing false-positive results, which in a screening test for a disease with a low prevalence often exceed the costs of evaluating and treating patients who actually have the disease.

 The marginal cost is the cost of providing (or withholding) an additional unit of service.
 This cost is often one of the most relevant for an individual clinician’s medical decision making and is typically quite different from the overall cost allocated to that service.
 For example, a hospital may have determined that $50 is the cost of providing a chest x-ray.
-However, a clinical protocol to better identify patients requiring x-rays that resulted in one fewer chest x-ray a day (with no change in outcome) would not “save” the hospital $50 because personnel and overhead expenses would be unchanged; only the expense of x-ray film would be eliminated.
+However, a clinical protocol to better identify patients requiring x-rays that resulted in one fewer chest x-ray a day (with no change in outcome) would not “save” the hospital $50 because personnel and overhead expenses would be unchanged; only the expense of any x-ray film would be eliminated.
 Hence the marginal cost to the hospital of one chest x-ray is essentially the cost of one piece of x-ray film (even less if digital capture techniques are used).
 Note that marginal cost varies with volume in a quantum fashion; adding or withholding a larger number of x-rays would at some point dictate a change in personnel and perhaps x-ray equipment, resulting in a different marginal cost.
-Additionally, the marginal cost is different for the payors; withholding one chest x-ray would save the payors the entire amount they typically reimburse for that x-ray, a figure far higher than the hospital’s marginal cost.
+Additionally, the marginal cost is different for the payors and patients; withholding one chest x-ray would save the payors the entire amount they typically reimburse for that x-ray, a figure far higher than the hospital’s marginal cost.
+Patients would save the cost of their co-pay, if any.

 The effectiveness of medical care is measured by change in outcome.
 Outcomes can be